-Applicants who meet or exceed all three of the minimum Academic requirements and the minimum UCAT score and the minimum Widening Participation criteria may be ranked on their UCAT score.
+Applicants who have Home fees status and who meet or exceed all three of the minimum Academic requirements and the minimum UCAT score and the minimum Widening Participation criteria will be ranked on their UCAT score.
 This ranking will only be applied if more applicants reach this stage than can be invited to interview.
 In the event that ranking is applied, those applicants with the highest UCAT scores will be invited to attend a Multiple Mini Interview.
 The UCAS Personal Statement and UCAS Reference are not considered in deciding who to invite to Multiple Mini Interview.